aodin/go-http-tutorials/01_handler/README.md

-# A simple HTTP server
+# A Simple HTTP Server

-A basic HTTP web server can be created in Go by writing a function that accepts two parameters with the types `ResponseWriter` and `Request`, both from the `net/http` package in the standard library.
+A simple HTTP web server can be created in Go by writing a function that accepts two parameters with the types `ResponseWriter` and `Request`, both from the `net/http` package in the standard library.

 ```go
 func handler(w http.ResponseWriter, r *http.Request) {